Close Menu

 Genetic factors play the greatest role in your peak bone mass.
 But, other factors also impact the disease, such as diet, drug exposure, endocrine health, and weight bearing status.
 For example, most teens and young adults do not receive the correct daily amount of calcium, which is 1200 mg.
 Smoking and alcohol use also add to low bone mass.
 As does your gender.

 Estrogen, a hormone in women, protects your bones.
 When you reach menopause, your estrogen level goes down and you become prone to bone loss.
 Additionally, bone loss in women continues into older age, as the Study of Osteoporotic Fractures showed significant bone loss occurs in women 65 years of age and older.
-Other factors that cause bone loss include a low intake of calcium and vitamin D and lack of weight bearing exercise.
+Other factors that cause bone loss include a low intake of calcium and vitamin D. Also, bone loss can occur due to a lack of weight bearing exercise.

 Bone mineral density (BMD) tests, such as DXA scan, are able to test whether or not you have osteoporosis.
 The DXA scan measures bone density at various sites in the body.
 It then compares your bone density to that of a healthy young adult.
 Therefore, your T-score is compared to a young person with a normal bone density.

 As stated earlier, the WHO defines osteoporosis as bone mineral density 2.5 or more SD below peak bone mass.
 However, the WHO criteria applies only to Caucasian, postmenopausal women, and not men.
-It also doesn’t apply to premenopausal women or women of ethnicity other than Caucasian.
+It also doesn’t apply to women who are not in menopause or women who are not Caucasian.
 Doctors have yet to test low bone mass in other populations.

 However, if you take the test and your T-score is -2.5 or lower, then you have osteoporosis.
-If you are at risk for breaking a bone, then talk to your doctor about starting a treatment plan, such as medication for osteoporosis.
+If you are at risk for breaking a bone, then talk to your doctor about starting a treatment plan.
+For example, you could start taking medication for osteoporosis.
 Your doctor will look at your particular health needs and give you medications that can treat all of your medical conditions.

 RISK FACTORS FOR OSTEOPOROSIS

 Several risk factors can increase the likelihood of getting osteoporosis.
 There are some risk factors that you do not have any control over.
-For example, here are some common risk factors for osteoporosis that you cannot control:
+For example, review the list of common risk factors for osteoporosis that you cannot control:

 RISK FACTORS THAT CANNOT BE MODIFIED: